About the initiative

 The member sales houses of egta are each year encouraged to organise creative events around this special day.
 Examples from previous years include topical TV shows, specialised ad breaks, the launch of a new TV channel, brand activations for media agencies, and many more.

-Initiative launched by
+Initiative coordinated by

 egta is the association representing television and radio sales houses, either independent from the channel or in-house, that market the advertising space of both private and public television and radio stations throughout Europe and beyond. egta fulfils different functions for its members including regulatory issues, audience measurement, sales methods, interactivity, cross-media, new media etc. During its 40 years of existence, egta has become the reference centre for television & radio advertising in Europe. egta counts over 140 members across more than 40 countries.